DaviGadelhaLeitao/book-store/README.md

 	Persistence of data.
 	Publishing and deploy the app with Heroku.

-To run this application you must put the following VM argument into your launch configuration:
+To run this application locally you must put the following VM argument into your launch configuration:

 -Dspring.profiles.active="dev"